 ⦁ Wild Rye

 If kits (FYI kits is short for kittens.
 Baby bunnies are called kittens just like baby cats.) were raised with their dam who was fed live foods, they will be well acclimated to eating live foods & a slow introduction period will not be necessary.
 If you rabbit was fed a mostly pelleted diet you will need to introduce fresh foods slowly as too much too fast can cause diarrhea.
 A rabbit that is used to fresh foods can easily be fed a big handful daily.
 If the rabbit doesn't finish what you gave him & the food has become wilted or soiled with with urine, feces or wool, remove it & toss it into your compost pile.
 You will be able to determine which fresh foods your rabbit enjoys & what quantity of fresh food is suitable.
 Do not replace pelleted food with fresh food.
 Fresh foods are in addition to pelleted food.
-You may be able to cut the amount of pellets in half if your rabbit is safely consuming large quantities of high quality hay & a wide variety of nutritious live foods.
+You may be able to reduce the amount of pellets your bunny eats if your rabbit is safely consuming large quantities of high quality hay & a wide variety of nutritious live foods.

 Harvesting Wool Fiber:

 Most angoras will naturally shed their coats 3 - 4 times a year (approx. every 90 days).
-The German Angora, Giant Angora & Hybrid Angora do not molt their wool like the other breeds, so shearing the rabbit is necessary.
+The German Angora, Giant Angora & Hybrid Angora typically do not molt their wool like the other breeds, so shearing the rabbit is necessary.
 You can shear your rabbit using clippers &/or blunt nose scissors.
-Other angora breeds can have the wool pulled or plucked by hand when the rabbit starts to molt.
+Other angora breeds typically can have the wool pulled or plucked by hand when the rabbit starts to molt.
 The hair should pull easily & not require force to remove.
 If it hurts the rabbit, the rabbit is not ready for wool removal & you should stop & try again in about a week.
 An even removal of the bunnies coat will help it to grow in evenly which will help reduce mats.
 An uneven coat with different patterns of growth can easily tangle.
 Ideally, you want to remove the old coat before the new coat comes in.

 Angora rabbits need their nails trimmed regularly.
 If nails are not properly trimmed on a regular basis they can grow too long getting caught in the floor of their home.
 Long nails can cause broken toes & ripped off bloody nails.
 The longer the nails are neglected, the longer the quick will grow making it even harder to keep the nails at a more manageable & safer length.
 Nail cutters for cats work well, you use them just as you would for a cat or dog.
 You can also use dykes.
 As long as you do not cut the quick, the rabbit will be fine.
 If you accidentally cut the quick, styptic powder or cornstarch can be applied to stop the bleeding.

 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Ivomec, Cydectin or Revolution.
-Dosage chart for mite medications.
-We have not found an organic method for treating fur mites.
+Here is a dosage chart for mite medications.
+I have not found an organic method for treating fur mites.